Smoked Trout Bagel Sandwich

 A classic bagel sandwich revisited in the Snowy Mountains with some local smoked trout!

-One of my favourite sandwiches that I often had or made for brunch or lunch back in Québec was a simplified version of a classic Montreal-Style bagel with cream cheese, smoked salmon and capers.
+My favourite sandwich back in Québec was a simplified version of a classic Montreal-Style bagel with cream cheese, smoked salmon and capers.
 Traditionally they are served with onion and sometimes tomatoes as well.
-Bagels and smoked salmon cannot be found fresh in the region where we are in Australia, but supermarkets in larger towns do supply some commercial products of both.
-However, if you have lived in or been to Montreal you’d understand my fussiness as there is nothing like a Montreal-made fresh bagel with Canadian sockeye smoked salmon.
-Salmon is not a speciality of the Snowys region as it is far away from the ocean, but river trout is.
-The local hot smoked rainbow trout is so delicious, so why not go with it instead?
-Fishing season starts in spring, so you might be fishing and smoking your own.
+Bagels and smoked salmon commercial products can be found in Australian's supermarkets.
+However, if you have lived in or been to Montreal you’d understand my fussiness as there is nothing like a Montreal's hand made fresh bagel with Canadian wild sockeye smoked salmon.
+Salmon is not a speciality of the Snowys region, but river trout is.
+Snowy Mountains hot smoked rainbow trout is so delicious, so why not go with it instead?
+Fishing season starts in spring, so you might be able to fish and smoke your own.
 If you love capers, go for it, they are just the perfect topping to a smoked fish and cream cheese bagel sandwich.
 When herbs like dill and chives are also in the garden, chop and sprinkle some to complete the flavours.
 Some good fresh bagels can be made at home if there are no bagel bakeries near you.
 To know more about the wheel-shaped bread, read my story about the Montreal-Style bagels.
 I’m working on a recipe adapted to local terroir, it’s not ready yet, but don’t worry it will come out on Snowy Foodie!